Energy Technology List home

 • Designed to be connected together during installation.

-• Incorporate an electrically driven refrigeration system that uses refrigerant which has a Global Warming Potential (GWP) of below 1,800.
+• Incorporate an electrically driven refrigeration system that uses a refrigerant which has a Global Warming Potential (GWP) ≤ 750.

 • Be designed for, and include fittings for, permanent installation.